Brodnica: Late modern period

+Interbellum and World War II

-In January 1920, after the end of World War I and the Treaty of Versailles, Brodnica was reintegrated with Poland, which had recently regained independence.
+In January 1920, after the end of World War I and the Treaty of Versailles, the town, under its Polish name Brodnica, was reintegrated with Poland, which had recently regained independence.
 On 18 August 1920, the town was the site of a Polish victory over the invading Soviets in the Battle of Brodnica during the Polish–Soviet War.
-In the 1920s the town was visited by highest Polish dignitaries: Prime Minister Wincenty Witos, Marshal Józef Piłsudski and President Stanisław Wojciechowski.
+In the 1920s, the town was visited by highest Polish dignitaries: Prime Minister Wincenty Witos, Marshal Józef Piłsudski and President Stanisław Wojciechowski.
+In 1934, the settlement of Michałowo, pre-dating Brodnica, was included within the town limits of Brodnica.

-During the occupation of Poland (World War II), in 1939, Germans carried out mass arrests of local Poles, who were later murdered in the area or deported to Nazi concentration camps.
+During the occupation of Poland (World War II), in 1939, the German administration carried out mass arrests of local Poles, who were later murdered in the area or deported to Nazi concentration camps.
 Some of these Poles were murdered in Skrwilno between 15 October and 15 November 1939 and in Brzezinki in October 1939.
 The interwar principal of the local high school, Klemens Malicki, was among the Polish principals and teachers murdered in the Oranienburg concentration camp as part of the Intelligenzaktion Pommern.
-In 1940–1941, the Germans carried out expulsions of Poles, whose homes, shops and workshops were then handed over to German colonists as part of the Lebensraum policy.
-An Einsatzgruppen penal camp was operated in the town during the occupation, and in 1944, the Germans also established a subcamp of the Stutthof concentration camp, intended for female prisoners.
+In 1940–1941, the Nazis carried out expulsions of Poles, whose homes, shops and workshops were then handed over to German colonists as part of the Lebensraum policy.
+An Einsatzgruppen penal camp was operated in the town during the occupation, and in 1944, the Nazis also established a subcamp of the Stutthof concentration camp, intended for female prisoners.
 The German occupation ended in January 1945.

+Post-war period

+In 1970, the first archaeological excavations in Michałowo were conducted.

 In 1975–1998, it was administratively located in the Toruń Voivodeship.